-Every Medicaid recipient, their LRIA or legal guardian, or authorized representative is entitled to receive a statement of "Recipient Rights" from their provider.
+Every Medicaid recipient, their LRA or legal guardian is entitled to receive a statement of "Recipient Rights" from their provider.
 The recipient should review and sign this document.
 The recipient's rights should include the following:

 - 1. A recipient has the right to courteous and respectful treatment, privacy and freedom from abuse and neglect. - 2.
-A recipient has the right to be free from discrimination because of race, ereed religion, sex, marital status, color, age, disability, national origin, sexual orientation and/or diagnosis. - 3.
+A recipient has the right to be free from discrimination because of race, creed, color, national origin, sexual orientation and diagnosis. - 3.
 A recipient has the right to have his property treated with respect. - 4.
-A recipient has the right to confidentiality with regard to regarding information about his/her health, social and financial circumstances and about what takes place in his home. - 5.
+A recipient has the right to confidentiality with regard to information about his health, social and financial circumstances and about what takes place in his home. - 5.
 A recipient has the right to access information in his own record upon written request. - 6.
-A recipient has the right to voice grievances regarding treatment or care that is or fails to be furnished, or regarding the lack of respect for property by anyone who is furnishing services on behalf of the HHA and must not be subjected to discrimination or reprisal for doing so. - 7.
-The recipient has the right to be informed of the provider's right to refuse admission to, or discharge any recipient whose environment, refusal of treatment or other factors prevent the HHA from providing safe care. - 8.
-The recipient has the right to be informed of all services offered by the agency prior to or upon admission to the agency.
+A recipient has the right to voice grievances regarding treatment or care that is or fails to be furnished, or regarding the lack of respect for property by anyone who is furnishing services on behalf of the HHA and must not be subjected to discrimination or reprisal for doing so.